Water supply and sewerage

 QUU manages and maintains the sewer network.
 If you notice sewage leaking or overflowing from QUU's network of pipes, phone them immediately on 13 23 64 (24 hours a day).
 QUU are responsible to clean up the overflow.

-If the sewage leak is on your property, immediately call a licensed plumber.
+If the sewage leak is on your property, call a licensed plumber immediately.
 Homeowners or plumbers requiring general advice can call QUU on 13 26 57 between 7am and 7pm weekdays.

 Avoid contact with raw sewage.
+Residents are advised to avoid any waterway where there has been a sewer overflow.
 If you have any health concerns about contact with sewage, phone 13 HEALTH (13 43 25 84) for advice.

 Notification of sewer overflows

-As part of their licence conditions, QUU will notify Brisbane City Council when a sewer overflow spills onto Council land or waterway.
+As part of their licence conditions, QUU will notify Council when a sewer overflow spills onto Council land or into a waterway in the Council area.
 QUU is responsible to clean up the overflow.